octobercms/docs/3.x/extend/system/plugins.md

 Plugin registration files can contain two methods `boot` and `register`.
 With these methods you can do anything you like, like register routes or attach handlers to events.

 The `register` method is called immediately when the plugin is registered.
 The `boot` method is called right before a request is routed.
 So if your actions rely on another plugin, you should use the boot method.
-For example, inside the `boot` method you can extend models:
+For example, inside the `boot` method you can extend models.

 ```php
 public function boot()